AchrafKassioui/Learning-iOS-Dev/README.md

 > To display different portions of your scene, move the contents relative to the viewport.
 One way to do that is to create a SKNode to function as a viewport transformation.
 That node should have all visible contents parented under it.

 That version probably predates the introduction of `SKCameraNode`, since a SpriteKit camera does essentially that.
-Now regarding the relation between the scene size and the viewport size, we can read this about scaling modes from the same header file:
+Now regarding the relation between the scene size and the viewport size, we can read this in the same header file:

 > fill: Scale the SKScene to fill the entire SKView
 >